scolobb/brsim/README.md

 You can use the same options as for the batch mode to control the format of the input file and how and which output files are produced.
-An option specific of the interactive mode is `--output-context`, which is used to specify the file into which `brsim` will write the *context sequence*, so that you can keep a full record of your actions in an interactive session.
+An option specific to the interactive mode is `--output-context`, which is used to specify the file into which `brsim` will write the *context sequence*, so that you can keep a full record of your actions in an interactive session.